Data-Driven Minimax Optimization with Expectation Constraints

 \subsection{Related Work}

 \begin{enumerate} \item \textbf{Convex-Concave Saddle Problems with Simple Constraints.} Many algorithms have been proposed for solving convex-concave saddle problems with simple constraints.
-We brief review some related work here. \sg{The subsgradient method was first analyzed by \cite{Nemirovsky83} for a saddle point problem, and subsequently studied by \cite{nemirovski2009robust} under the stochastic setting.
-In particular, these classical works established the \sg{$\cO(\frac{1}{\sqrt{N}})$} convergence rate for both stochastic and determinisitic settings.
-Inspired by Nestrov's smoothing technique \citep{nesterov2005smooth}, the convergence rate under the deterministic setting was further improved to \sg{$\cO(\frac{1}{N})$} by \cite{Nemirovski2005} using the Mirror-Prox method for solving a special class of saddle point problem with Lipschitz continuous gradient.
-The saddle point algorithms have been further extensively studied by \cite{chambolle2011first,chen2014optimal,chen2017accelerated,hamedani2018primal,he2015mirror}. } However, all the works mentioned can not handle complex constrained minimax problems. \item \textbf{Expectation-Constrained Optimization.} The classic penalty approach, including exact penalty, quadratic penalty, and augmented Lagrangian methods \citep{bertsekas99nonlinear}, is an important stream of research to solve constrained optimization problems.
-However, the validity and efficiency of this approach depends critically on the solvability of the subproblems involved, for which external algorithms are often required. {Other works} for constrained optimization are cast into two lines, deterministic and stochastic constrained optimization, based on the types of constraints.
-On the one hand, the nonlinear deterministic constraints problem has been extensively studied under various settings, including \sg{gradient-type methods with functional constraints \citep{nesterov1998introductory}, constrained level-set optimization \citep{lemarechal1995new,lin2020data}}, and Frank-Wolfe \citep{Lan2020ConditionalGM}.
-On the other hand, stochastic-constrained optimization was firstly introduced by \cite{lan2016algorithms}, and subsequently studied by \cite{boob2019stochastic} via primal-dual approaches. \sg{It is also worth mentioning that the online constrained optimization was studied by \cite{yu2017online}.
-One can refer to \cite{boob2019stochastic} for more detailed reviews.} Quite recently, \cite{zhang2021stochastic} extended the idea in \cite{boob2019stochastic} by proposing a linearized proximal method of multipliers, which requires external algorithms for solving the inner subproblems and can not handle minimax objective functions. \end{enumerate}
+We briefly review some related work here.
+The subgradient method was first analyzed by \cite{Nemirovsky83} for a saddle point problem, and subsequently studied by \cite{nemirovski2009robust} under the stochastic setting.
+In particular, these classical works established the $\cO(1/{\sqrt{N}})$ convergence rate for both stochastic and deterministic settings.
+Inspired by Nesterov's smoothing technique \citep{nesterov2005smooth}, the convergence rate under the deterministic setting was further improved to $\cO(1/{N})$ by \cite{Nemirovski2005} using the Mirror-Prox method for solving a special class of saddle point problem with Lipschitz continuous gradient.
+The saddle point algorithms have been further extensively studied by \cite{chambolle2011first,chen2014optimal,chen2017accelerated,he2015mirror,hamedani2018primal}.
+However, all the works mentioned cannot handle complex constrained minimax problems. \item \textbf{Expectation-Constrained Optimization.} The classic penalty approach, including exact penalty, quadratic penalty, and augmented Lagrangian methods \citep{bertsekas99nonlinear}, is an important stream of research to solve constrained optimization problems.
+However, the validity and efficiency of this approach depend critically on the solvability of the subproblems involved, for which external algorithms are often required. {Other works} for constrained optimization are cast into two lines, deterministic and stochastic constrained optimization, based on the types of constraints.
+On the one hand, the nonlinear deterministic constraints problem has been extensively studied under various settings, including gradient-type methods with functional constraints \citep{nesterov1998introductory}, constrained level-set optimization \citep{lemarechal1995new,lin2020data}, and Frank-Wolfe \citep{Lan2020ConditionalGM}.
+On the other hand, stochastic gradient methods for stochastic-constrained optimization was first introduced by \cite{lan2016algorithms}, and subsequently studied by \cite{boob2019stochastic} via primal-dual approaches. \sg{Notably, the expectation-constrained problem has also been considered by \cite{shapiro2013sample,oliveira2017sample,oliveira2022sample} using the SAA approach.} It is also worth mentioning that the online constrained optimization was studied by \cite{yu2017online}.
+One can refer to \cite{boob2019stochastic} for more detailed reviews.
+Quite recently, \cite{zhang2021stochastic} extended the idea in \cite{boob2019stochastic} by proposing a linearized proximal method of multipliers, which requires external algorithms for solving the inner subproblems and cannot handle minimax objective functions. \end{enumerate}